minsuukim/minsuukim.github.io/_pages/about.md

 ---

-I am an incoming Senior Researcher at [Microsoft Frontier Tuning](https://www.microsoft.com/en-us/research/group/copilot-tuning-research/), where I will work on reinforcement learning (RL) for LLM agents.
-Before that, I was a postdoctoral fellow working with [Prof. Yoshua Bengio](https://yoshuabengio.org/) at Mila, and [Prof. Sungjin Ahn](https://mlml.kaist.ac.kr/sungjinahn) and [Prof. Sungsoo Ahn](https://sites.google.com/view/sungsooahn0215/home) at KAIST.
+At [Microsoft Frontier Tuning](https://www.microsoft.com/en-us/research/group/copilot-tuning-research/), I work on reinforcement learning methods for post-training frontier language models in noisy environments and on long-horizon tasks.
+Previously, I was a postdoctoral fellow working with [Prof. Yoshua Bengio](https://yoshuabengio.org/) at Mila and [Prof. Sungjin Ahn](https://mlml.kaist.ac.kr/sungjinahn) and [Prof. Sungsoo Ahn](https://sites.google.com/view/sungsooahn0215/home) at KAIST, focusing on structured reasoning for trustworthy LLMs.

-I received my Ph.D. from KAIST in [Prof. Jinkyoo Park](http://silab.kaist.ac.kr/our-team/)'s group, working on RL for combinatorial optimization.
-Previously, I received my M.S. from KAIST in [Prof. Joungho Kim](https://tera.kaist.ac.kr/)'s group, working on learning-based hardware design optimization.
-I obtained my B.S. in Mathematics and Computer Science from KAIST.
+I received my Ph.D. from KAIST in [Prof. Jinkyoo Park](http://silab.kaist.ac.kr/our-team/)'s group, studying reinforcement learning for combinatorial optimization and its applications to LLMs.
+During my M.S. at KAIST in [Prof. Joungho Kim](https://tera.kaist.ac.kr/)'s group, I studied learning-based physical-layout optimization for semiconductor systems.
+I received my B.S. in Mathematics and Computer Science from KAIST.

+### Independent Research Interest

+Separately from my professional role, I am independently exploring how **LLM agents and reinforcement learning can optimize computing systems and semiconductor physical design**—an application area connected to my M.S. research.
+I am particularly interested in **system optimization, floorplanning, routing, and chip placement**.

+- **From code to hardware:** The success of coding agents such as Claude Code and Codex shows that LLMs can reason about and optimize complex software, often written in Python.
+Beneath that software layer are hardware description languages such as Verilog, followed by the physical implementation of circuits.
+I see these lower layers of the computing stack as a natural next frontier for LLM agents and reinforcement learning.
+- **Long-term vision:** I am interested in a self-improving loop between **LLMs for chips** and **chips for LLMs**: agents help design more capable and efficient hardware, and that hardware, in turn, enables more capable models and agents.

-### Research Interests
+### Research Themes in Industry

-- **Combinatorial optimization**: NP-hard problems and black-box optimization
+In my professional research, I focus on practical methods that help LLMs tackle reasoning and agentic tasks that current models cannot yet handle reliably.
+I am particularly interested in settings without readily verifiable rewards—unlike many math and coding tasks—or where success depends on decisions over much longer horizons.
+The following themes summarize my goals and methods:

+- **User-Aligned Reasoning Models & Agents**: multi-turn reasoning grounded in user intent, multi-agent orchestration, and reward modeling
-- **Reinforcement learning**: long-horizon credit assignment and sample-efficient exploration
+- **Reinforcement Learning at Scale**: long-horizon credit assignment, structured exploration, replay-based training, and sample-efficient learning for LLM post-training
-- **AI4Science**: molecular sampling/optimization and biological sequence design

 ### Academic Service